dakadabra/nyt_mini/README.md

 - first_places.txt shows how often people get first place It can be called with an input arg with the format year-month-day, so that only times after that date are analyzed
     - More metrics to come!

+**Some future ideas:**
+- Make a website so people can see and filter results
+- Make the plot mroe user-friendly